 The Friends of the Wanamaker Organ welcomes you!

 At 11:30 a free Grand Court program follows that is also broadcast live on WRTI-FM and streamcast live around the world on wrti.org.
 Peter Richard Conte, Ray Cornils and Christian Elliot perform, with Elliott presenting Richard Purvis's "Of Moor and Fen" and his "St. Francis Suite" to mark San Francisco composer's centenary.
 Ray Cornils plays David German's Festive Trumpet Tuneand Gordon Balch Nevin's "Will-o-the-wisp," while Rudy Lucente plays Keith Chapman's Gaelic Air and Richard Purvis's Marche Grotesque.
 Works by Richard Strauss and Verdi are also showcased by Peter Richard Conte.

 At 2 pm, Elliott performs for our Music-and-Movie program at our Wurlitzer in Greek Hall.
-Included is the classic film Ella Cinders (1926), a campy romp based on the timeless fairy tale and the vintage comic strip.
-It stars Colleen Moore, who was the Jazz Age's answer to the Great Gatsby's Daisy.
+Included is the classic film Ella Cinders (1926), a campy romp based on the timeless fairy tale and vintage comic strip.
+It stars Colleen Moore, the Jazz Age's answer to the Great Gatsby's Daisy.
 Admission is only $10 (available at the door) and ticket-holders for our paid evening event are admitted for free.
 Elliott, a stellar entertainer and superb virtuoso, was voted the 2009 ATOS artist of the year.

 Afternoon events are capped by a free 5 pm Grand Court spectacular.
 It's an Afternoon at the Opera featuring Peter Richard Conte and the acclaimed Friends of the Wanamaker Organ Festival Chorus and Brass ensemble - this year in a celebration of famous arias by Wagner and Verdi during their anniversary year.
 Opera favorites include the Anvil Chorus and Chorus of the Hebrew Slaves (Verdi) and Pilgrim's Chorus (Wagner), as well as the Triumphal March from Aida and the equally famous Wedding March (with Elsa's Procession to the Cathedral) from Lohengrin.
-Rudy Lucente also performs, and an audience sing-along segment is included.
+Rudy Lucente also performs, and an audience sing-along segment of National Airs is included.

-To get tickets for the evening concert - while they last - click the icon at right or go to our webstore.
+To secure your tickets for the evening concert - while they last - click the icon at right or go to our webstore.
 Ticket-holders to the special evening concert also gain free admission to the afternoon Wurlitzer event in Greek Hall.
-Friends members get a $10 discount per ticket for themselves and others in their party.
-Tickets will not be mailed but subscribers should save and print their receipts.
-However we will have a list with all the subscribers at the concert so if you simply give us your name we will give you your wristbands.
+Friends members get a $10 discount per ticket for themselves and all others in their party.
+Tickets will not be mailed, but subscribers should save and print their receipts.
+However we will have a list with all the subscribers at the concert, so if you simply give us your name we will give you your wristbands.

 WANAMAKER ORGAN DAY RELATED EVENTS

 We know that our events attract many visitors from out of town.
-For those arriving on Friday June 28, Rick Seifert will present his sound-and-light Wanamaker Organ presentation in Greek Hall at 3 pm.
+For those arriving early, on Friday June 28, Rick Seifert will present his sound-and-light Wanamaker Organ presentation in Greek Hall at 3 pm.
 Tours of the pipe chambers will be given at 5pm, and the organ will play at its usual times of 12 noon and 7pm.
-The Friends is checking with Macy's about the possibility of having a regular Peter Richard Conte concert Sunday afternoon June 30, and will post details should necessary permissions be obtained.
+The Friends is checking with Macy's about the possibility of having a regular Peter Richard Conte concert Sunday afternoon June 30 at 2 pm, and will post confirmation here should necessary permissions be obtained.
 Scroll down and explore our site for visitor suggestions!

-Mark your calendars now for this don't-miss music festival and watch this space for further details.
+Mark your calendars now for more Wanamaker Organ Day details, and watch this space for further updates.
 The morning concert is slated to be broadcast live on WRTI-FM with host Jill Pasternak.

 Plan now to take part, while hotel rooms are discounted!
 More events are being planned, including a free organ chamber and shop tour on Friday June 28 before that evening's 7pm regular recital.
 Look to this space for further details as the event nears.
 SCROLL DOWN TO THE INDEPENDENCE HALL BANNER FOR ADVICE ON LOCAL HOTELS AND RESTAURANTS AND THINGS TO DO!
 The first week in July is the 150th anniversary of the Battle of Gettysburg.
 Of course, Philadelphia has major Fourth of July festivities.

 JIM RIGGS: FIRST TIME OUT!
 Our first professional Compact Disc recording of the Friends Wurlitzer is now available at the Friends webstore.
 The recording uses the full resources of our state-of-the-art Studio 2M designed by Jim Stemke and featuring the finest audio equipment anywhere, and is playable on any CD player.
 Our Wurlitzer was originally part of the Smithsonian Institution because it is one of the few Wurlitzers still in its factory manufactured condition, with all pipework and mechanism intact and pristine.
 Jim Riggs shows its many gorgeous tone colors and percussions with melody after melody from the Great American Songbook.
 An illustrated color trifold tells the story of our Wurlitzer with beautiful color photos.